 To create memory dump when the blue screen of death occurs certain configuration is required.
 These files have copies of computer memory at the instant of crashing.
 It helps to find and solve the issues that caused the system to crash.
 Generally, stopping errors mostly occur due to malfunctioning hardware drivers.
 Rest causes include hardware issues and Microsoft codes.

-Ways to Configure System to Collect Memory Dump Files in Windows 10
+Ways to Configure System to Collect Memory Dump Files in Windows 11 and 10

-Here is how to Configure System to Collect Memory Dump Files in Windows 10 –
+Here is how to Configure System to Collect Memory Dump Files in Windows 11 or 10 –

 Through System Properties

-Step-1: Click Taskbar search box and type control.
-From the results that come into sight, select Control Panel.
+Step-1: Click Taskbar search box and type Advanced system settings.

 Step-3: Be on the Advanced tab on the System Properties box.
-Here, click the Settings button that appears underneath the section namely Startup and Recovery.
+Here, click the Settings button that appears in the section namely Startup and Recovery.

-Step-4: In the new dialog box, click the drop-down below the option Write debugging information.
+Step-4: In the new window, click the drop-down below the option Write debugging information.
 Depending upon your requirement, choose the preferred option accordingly.
 Click OK.

 Using DumpConfigurator tool